 This is the final Technical Report prepared for the PPE/Climbing Equipment activity of the Joint Market Surveillance Action JA2016.
-The Joint Action was co-funded by the EU in the framework of the European Union's Consumer Programme (2014-2020).
+The Joint Action was co-funded by the EU in the framework of the 'Programme of Community action in the field of Consumer policy (2007-2013)'.
 The project was coordinated by PROSAFE.